microsoft/r-server-loan-credit-risk/data-scientist.md

 ## {{ site.solution_name }}
 --------------------------

 When a financial institution examines a request for a loan, it is crucial to assess the risk of default to determine whether to grant it.
 This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
-Find [more information](input_data.html) about the data here.
+View [more information about the data](input_data.html).

 <div class="sql">
 <p></p>
-In this solution, the final scored database table `Scores` is created in SQL Server.
+In this solution, the final scored database table <code>Scores</code> is created in SQL Server.
 This data is then visualized in PowerBI.
 <p></p>
 </div>
 <div class="hdi">